arizzogithub/LLM-EMO/main_dataset/metadata.md

 **Supporting_Question_2** - Supporting question 2 that was asked for the main question _(string)_

 **Supporting_Response_2** - The response for the prompt and the Supporting Question 2 _(string)_

+## **License.**

+As part of the open-data movement, we make an extensive dataset publicly accessible to support transparency and facilitate further research.
+This dataset can be used for educational purposes and to advance the study of emotional intelligence in AI.